jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (4) If the court cancels the sentence, the sentence expires on the date that the order is made or on any other date that the court may specify.
 (5) If an application is made under section 80F for the remission, suspension, or variation of any special condition of a sentence of home detention, a probation officer may suspend the condition until the application has been heard and disposed of.

+### 80GA Arrest without warrant if home detention residence no longer available or suitable
+Power to arrest without warrant
+(1) Any constable or probation officer may arrest, without warrant, an offender if the constable or officer believes on reasonable grounds that—
+  (a) the offender’s home detention residence is no longer available or suitable because of a change in circumstances; and (b) a suitable alternative residence has not been decided under section 80FA(1); and (c) a suitable provisional home detention residence has not been approved under section 80FA(2) or (3)﻿(a); and (d) subsection (2), (3), or (4) applies to the offender.
+Offenders to whom section applies
+(2) This subsection applies to the offender if—
+  (a) an application for an order under section 80F(4) has been made in respect of the offender; and (b) it is not practicable to obtain promptly a warrant to arrest the offender under section 72(2B) (see section 80F(6)) or 80F(4A); and
+  (c) a risk to any person’s safety exists because of the offender remaining at, leaving, or returning to the offender’s home detention residence that is no longer available or suitable because of a change in circumstances.
+(3) This subsection applies to the offender if—
+  (a) an application for an order under section 80F(4) has not been made in respect of the offender; and (b) it is not practicable for a probation officer to make promptly an application of that kind; and (c) a risk to any person’s safety exists because of the offender remaining at, leaving, or returning to the offender’s home detention residence that is no longer available or suitable because of a change in circumstances.
+(4) This subsection applies to the offender if—
+  (a) neither subsection (2) nor subsection (3) applies to the offender; and (b) a risk to any person’s safety exists because of the offender remaining at, leaving, or returning to the offender’s home detention residence that is no longer available or suitable because of a change in circumstances.
+Offender to be brought before court, which may bail or remand in custody (5) An offender arrested under this section must be brought as soon as possible before the court, which may under section 80F(4A)﻿(b) (if it applies) or this subsection (if section 80F(4A)﻿(b) does not apply) bail the offender, or remand them in custody, until whichever of the following occurs first:
+  (a) an application for an order under section 80F(4) in respect of the offender has been made and determined:
+  (b) a suitable alternative residence is decided under section 80FA(1):
+  (c) a suitable provisional home detention residence is approved under section 80FA(2) or (3)﻿(a).
+Offender may be released as soon as possible if suitable residence available (6) Despite subsection (5), an offender arrested under this section need not be detained in order to be brought as soon as possible before the court, and may instead be released as soon as possible, if—
+  (a) a suitable residence is decided under section 80FA(1); or (b) a suitable provisional home detention residence is approved under section 80FA(2) or (3)﻿(a).
+Meaning of application for order under section 80F(4) (7) In this section, an application for an order under section 80F(4) means an application— (a) made under section 80F(1) by the offender or a probation officer; and (b) based on grounds that are, or include, the grounds stated in section 80F(1)﻿(c) (namely, that the home detention residence is no longer available or suitable because of a change in circumstances); and
+  (c) on which the court may, if satisfied that the grounds on which it is based have been established, make an order under section 80F(4).

 ### 80H Alternative residence pending determination of application under section 80F
 [Repealed]